 When dealing with other assets in a property settlement, the court requires the fair market value to be obtained.
 Whether the asset happens to be a home, a parcel of land or a group of stocks, the method of valuation follows the principle of determining the current selling price or replacement cost in the open market.
 Why not use the same principle in valuing a retirement plan?
 After all, a pension is simply a contract to make future payments to an individual.
 In the financial marketplace, insurance companies sell these contracts in the form of single premium annuity policies.
-When taken as a group, these companies comprise an annuity market and provide an appropriate, non-theoretical source of valuing retirement benefits.16 retirement also.17 The two ways to divide Guard/Reserve pensions, and the advantages or problems involved, are contained in the two companion SILENT PARTNERs on "The Servicemember's Strategy" and "The Spouse's Strategy."
+When taken as a group, these companies comprise an annuity market and provide an appropriate, non-theoretical source of valuing retirement benefits.

 Given the same information, a securities broker or an insurance agent could come up with a price that might be even more advantageous for the client's bargaining position in this case.
-This approach is carning worth pursuing when there is a serious question about the present value of the pension.
+This approach is certainly worth pursuing when there is a serious question about the present value of the pension.

 Reserve and National Guard Pension Rights.
-There is nothing in the USFSPA to indicate that it was intended to apply only to active-duty retirement benefits, and certain amendments made by Congress to other parts of the U.S. Code dealing with Reserve retirement and benefits imply that Congress intended the Act to cover Guard and Reserve
+There is nothing in the USFSPA to indicate that it was intended to apply only to active-duty retirement benefits, and certain amendments made by Congress to other parts of the U.S. Code dealing with Reserve retirement and benefits imply that Congress intended the Act to cover Guard and Reserve retirement also.
+The two ways to divide Guard/Reserve pensions, and the advantages or problems involved, are contained in the two companion SILENT PARTNERs on "The Servicemember's Strategy" and "The Spouse's Strategy."

 Dividing Disposable Retired Pay.
-What is it that the courts divide?
-Is it gross pay or net pay of the SM?
-The federal statute specifies that the court can only divide disposable retired pay.
+USFSPA states that the retired pay center (usually DFAS) can only divide disposable retired pay.
 The U.S. Supreme Court upheld this requirement in the Mansell decision.
 According to 10 U.S.C. § 1408(a)(4), "disposable retired pay" means gross retired pay minus: